Skip to main content

 Governance Controls

-Implement and track governance controls appropriate to the risk level of each AI system.
+Implement and track governance controls proportionate to the risk level of each AI system.

-Based on the risk assessment, TRAIGA requires organizations to implement governance controls proportionate to the identified risks.
-For high-risk AI systems — particularly those making consequential decisions in healthcare, employment, credit, or housing — controls must include human oversight mechanisms, data governance procedures, and defined escalation paths.
+Building on the risk review, we recommend implementing governance controls proportionate to the risks you identify.
+For higher-risk AI — particularly systems used in healthcare, employment, credit, or housing — controls typically include human oversight, data governance procedures, and defined escalation paths.

 Control Auto-Creation & Tracking